Krzysztof21/AGDS/README.md

 | kNN | 0.105 |
 | kNNF | 0.085 |

 Results on Iris dataset, other sets produce similar relations between execution times.

+An image representing example of database system with Iris dataset (only x records for clarity of an image):